adrgautier/cascade/packages/use-cascade/README.md

 ## The providers *Cascade*

-In react, the context provider **closer** to the consumer will override the other providers above in the components tree.
+In react, the context provider **the closest** to the consumer will override the other providers above in the components tree.

 ```tsx
 function App() {